List of EastEnders characters introduced in 1993: Ashley Cotton

 Ashley Cotton, played by Rossi Higgins in 1993 and then by Frankie Fitzgerald in 2000 to 2001, is the son of Nick Cotton (John Altman).
 The character first appears in July 1993, after coming to Walford for the first time with his mother and meeting his grandmother, Dot (June Brown).
 However, in August he leaves Walford with his family to move to Gravesend.
 Writing for The People in July 2000, Sharon Marshall revealed Ashley would be returning to EastEnders now played by Frankie Fitzgerald.
 Fitzgerald was appearing in a variety show when he was spotted by a talent scout who suggested he send some photos to the BBC's casting department.
 A few months later, Fitzgerald was asked to audition for the role of Ashley.
 While on his way home from the audition, Fitzgerald was told he had won the part.
 Marshall revealed Fitzgerald was hired after producers noted his resemblance to John Altman, who plays his on screen father, Nick.
 An EastEnders spokesperson said "They could easily be father and son.
 They've got the same brooding dark-haired looks."
 Marshall said Fitzgerald was set to "steal the show – as well as a few young Walford hearts" as Ashley.
 She also stated the character would be a chip off the old block, spelling trouble for the residents of Albert Square.
 Of his casting, Fitzgerald said "I am thrilled and honoured to be playing Nick Cotton's son and can't wait to work with John.
 People keep asking me what the storylines are but I am as eager as everyone to know."
 Fitzgerald made his debut as Ashley on 27 July 2000, and appeared until June 2001.

 Liam Tyler

 Liam Tyler, played by Francis Magee, is the biological father of Clare Bates (Gemma Bissix) and the former husband of Debbie Bates (Nicola Duffett).
 Liam first appears not long after Debbie and Clare arrive in Albert Square, having tracked them down after he had been abusing Debbie.
 Liam does everything in his power to split up Debbie and her new love interest, Nigel Bates (Paul Bradley), but his efforts fail.

 Liam returns to the Square again after Debbie's sudden death in 1995, attempting to gain custody of Clare.
-Clare wants to stay with Nigel and a court case ensues, Nigel ultimately wins when Liam's girlfriend Caroline Webber (Francesca Hall) admits that he had been abusive toward her.
-Nigel subsequently adopts Clare, who takes his surname.
+Clare wants to stay with Nigel and a court case ensues.
+Nigel ultimately wins when Liam's girlfriend Caroline Webber (Francesca Hall) admits that he had been abusive toward her.